AshkanSaboori/GettingAndCleaningDataCourseProject/README.md

 be found in this repository.

 Additional information on the dataset and how the data cleaning was performed are brought in the codebook file available in this repository.
+Also, the final and tidy dataset is provided as **tidyData.txt** in the repository.